oohg/samples/browse/README.md

 # Browse samples

-* How to create, set and get browse value and show position of browse in statusbar https://github.com/oohg/samples/blob/master/browse/browse1.prg
+* How to create, set and get browse value and show position of browse in statusbar.<br>
+https://github.com/oohg/samples/blob/master/browse/browse1.prg
-* How to search ans serch wrap by column https://github.com/oohg/samples/blob/master/browse/browse2.prg
+* How to search ans serch wrap by column.<br>
+https://github.com/oohg/samples/blob/master/browse/browse2.prg
 * How to show, hide, enable and disable a browse.
 Use of ONDBLCLICK and ONHEADCLICK.
-DOne inside a TAB. https://github.com/oohg/samples/blob/master/browse/browse3.prg
+DOne inside a TAB.<br>
+https://github.com/oohg/samples/blob/master/browse/browse3.prg
 * How to append, edit and delete.
-Use of VALID and VALIDMESSAGES https://github.com/oohg/samples/blob/master/browse/browse4.prg
+Use of VALID and VALIDMESSAGES.<br>
+https://github.com/oohg/samples/blob/master/browse/browse4.prg
-* How to use ALLOWEDIT, ALLOWAPPEND and READONLY https://github.com/oohg/samples/blob/master/browse/browse5.prg
+* How to use ALLOWEDIT, ALLOWAPPEND and READONLY.<br>
+https://github.com/oohg/samples/blob/master/browse/browse5.prg
-* How to use a very large browse https://github.com/oohg/samples/blob/master/browse/browse6.prg
+* How to use a very large browse.<br>
+https://github.com/oohg/samples/blob/master/browse/browse6.prg
-* How to use HEADERIMAGES, IMAGESALIGN, DELETEWHEN, DELETEMSG, ON DELETE and EDIT INPLACE FULLMOVE https://github.com/oohg/samples/blob/master/browse/browse8.prg
+* How to use HEADERIMAGES, IMAGESALIGN, DELETEWHEN, DELETEMSG, ON DELETE and EDIT INPLACE FULLMOVE.<br>
+https://github.com/oohg/samples/blob/master/browse/browse8.prg
-* How to identify the browse's column just double clicked by the user (the same applies to Grid and XBrowse) https://github.com/oohg/samples/blob/master/browse/s001.prg
+* How to identify the browse's column just double clicked by the user (the same applies to Grid and XBrowse).<br>
+https://github.com/oohg/samples/blob/master/browse/s001.prg
 * How to use DELETEWHEN, DELETEMSG and ON DELETE clauses on Grid, XBrowse and Browse controls, to pre and post process record deletion. https://github.com/oohg/samples/blob/master/browse/s002.prg